 Least diverse habitats on Earth: The soils in most of the extreme-cold deserts of Antarctica are the least diverse habitats on Earth.

 Antarctica is a barren land: There are no trees or shrubs on Antarctica.
 There are only two species of flowering plants (Antarctic hair grass and Antarctic pearl wart) that are found on some of Antarctica’s surrounding islands and on the Antarctic Peninsula.

 Uninvited Guests: As of 1994, no non-native species are allowed to be taken to Antarctica.
 With an increase of human activity on Antarctica comes non-native species of plants, that hitch rides on boots or clothing of visitors.
 Mostly non-native meadow grasses and sunflower species have been found on the Antarctic peninsula and its islands.

-Antarctica was covered in forest once: In 2016 a group of American scientists in the Transantarctic mountains discovered remains of an ancient forest.
-Tests showed trees that were 280 million years old and they are the oldest remains ever found on Antarctic today.
+Antarctica was covered in the forest once: In 2016 a group of American scientists in the Transantarctic mountains discovered remains of an ancient forest.
+Tests showed trees that were 280 million years old and they are the oldest remains ever found on the Antarctic today.

 Antarctica had palm trees: It is true, Antarctica was once covered in palm trees.
 4.5 million years ago Antarctica was a tropical continent where palm forests covered the land.

 Antarctica is rich in minerals: Around only 1 percent of Antarctica’s ice-free areas have been surveyed for minerals.
 It is believed that Antarctica contains rich mineral deposits like petroleum and natural gas that exist in the continental shelf regions.
 The signatory nations of the Antarctic treaty agreed to a 50-year moratorium on commercial mining activity, we will see where that goes once the years pass.